AjkayAlan/vagrant-dev-ubuntu1804/README.md

 - VSCode config
 - Git credentials - Not sure a great way
 - Terminus config
 - Other items to install that would be nice?
 R & RStudio?
+Beyondcompare, postman?
 - Change default password
 - Get latest version for more packages (if LTS is not an option) instead of pinning versions.
 Ex: terminus.
 - Set versions of all packages in env config instead of assuming latest/hardcoded version